KQM-git/kqm-compendium/content/comps/ganyu_shenhe_mona/2_ganyu_shenhe_mona_AoE.md

 This team has a very good primary target damage for situations where there are 2 or more enemies that are freezable, can be crowd controlled by Venti's Burst, and one of the enemies has a weak spot if using Prototype Crescent.
 But considering this isn't always the case, this comp ends up performing worse or even not worth considering in certain situations such as against non-freezable enemies, bosses, and pure single target scenarios.
 The majority of the time is spent in i-frames and with enemies frozen making it quite comfy to play but may not necessarily be the case for all people as this comp requires aiming, which may prove to be a challenge for some, especially mobile or controller users.
 It technically has some form of healing with the Prototype Amber, but its healing capability may not be enough for some.
 This comp is completely made up of limited and standard 5-star characters which means it has a high accessibility wall but is also being made up of units that are highly specialized for freeze and aren't highly contested for.
 While The Stringless on Venti is easily replaceable, the Favonius Lance on Shenhe plays a major role in this comp's rotation consistency and lowering everyone's ER requirements(which also results in easier artifact farming).
 And so, refinement 3 or higher is recommended for a chance of proc on both Shenhe Es (which has a 10s cooldown and an R3 Favonius Lance has 9s) and better consistency.
 Swaps need to be done as fast as possible and learning Ganyu M1-R Cancel for PC users is highly encouraged to keep the rotation times low.

 # **Rotation Notes**

 **General Bow Rotation:**
 Shenhe tEQ
 Ganyu EQ
 Venti EQ
 Mona QE
 Shenhe tE
 Venti E
 Ganyu E 4CA (3CA is fine if your rotation becomes longer than desired)

 **Prototype Crescent Rotation:**
 Ganyu CA (aim for the weak spot)
 Shenhe tEQ
 Ganyu EQ
 Venti EQ
 Mona QE
 Shenhe tE
 Venti E
 Ganyu E 3CA (2CA is fine if your rotation becomes longer than desired)

 **Disclaimer:** Real-world rotation times and execution will vary from player to player and from situation to situation, which will affect the damage per second in practice.

+Ganyu Shenhe Venti Mona Compendium Write-Up - Christian Concepcion.txt Open with Google Docs
+Displaying Ganyu Shenhe Venti Mona Compendium Write-Up - Christian Concepcion.txt.